-You can connect to an SQLite database in ArcGIS Pro to create maps and perform spatial analysis on your data.
-SQLite databases are relational database management systems that are often embedded in software packages.
-They use a simple data model and are contained in one file, which can be advantageous for the exchange of data between software packages.
+You can connect to an SQLite database or GeoPackage file in ArcGIS Pro to create maps and perform spatial analysis on your data.
+SQLite databases and OGC GeoPackage files support a single-user connection.
+Both use a simple data model and are contained in one file, which can be advantageous for the exchange of data between software packages.
 For example, SQLite databases can be useful on mobile devices with limited connectivity to exchange data with a server when connectivity is reestablished.
-To read more information on SQLite databases, you can visit the SQLite website.
+For more information on SQLite databases, visit the SQLite website.

-Geospatial information can be shared in an SQLite database by using Esri's ST_Geometry, SpatiaLite, or the OGC GeoPackage spatial storage format.
-OGC GeoPackages are interoperable across many environments and may also be useful on mobile devices.
-See the section on creating a new GeoPackage that conforms to the OGC specification.
+You can store spatial information in an SQLite database using the Esri ST_Geometry spatial data type, SpatiaLite, or use the OGC GeoPackage spatial storage format.
+OGC GeoPackage files are interoperable across many environments and are useful on mobile devices.
+See the section on creating a GeoPackage that conforms to the OGC specification.

-An SQLite database can be accessed through a folder connection or by adding it to the project, similar to accessing a file geodatabase.
+You can access an SQLite database or GeoPackage file through a folder connection, or you can add the database or file to the project, similar to how you access a file geodatabase.

-You can see and work with an SQLite database from a folder connection and any additional files stored in the same location.
-If you only want to see and work with an SQLite database and its items, and not other items stored in the same location as the SQLite database, you can add it directly to the project.
+When you use a folder connection, you can see and work with all supported files stored in that folder.
+If you only want to see and work with the database or GeoPackage and not other items stored in the same folder, add the SQLite database or GeoPackage directly to the project.

-- Connect to a folder that contains the SQLite database that you want to use.
+- Connect to a folder that contains the SQLite database or GeoPackage that you want to use.

-- In the Catalog pane, browse to the folder that contains the SQLite database.
+- In the Catalog pane, browse to the folder to which you connected in the previous step.

-- Right-click the SQLite database and click Add to Project .
-The database appears in the Catalog pane under the Databases category.
+- Right-click the SQLite database or GeoPackage and click Add to Project .
+The SQLite database or GeoPackage appears in the Catalog pane under the Databases category.

-- Browse to the database to start using its items.
+- Browse to the SQLite database or GeoPackage to start using its items.

-If you do not want to add the database to the project, you can use the contents of the database directly from the folder connection.
+If you do not want to add the database or GeoPackage to the project, you can use the contents of the database directly from the folder connection.

-Data stored in an SQLite database can be added to the map by using the Add Data button on the ribbon or by dragging it onto the map from the Catalog pane.
+To add data from an SQLite database or GeoPackage to the map, use the Add Data button on the ribbon or drag the feature class or table onto the map from the Catalog pane.

 - Click the Add Data button on the Map tab on the ribbon.

-- Browse to the SQLite database when the Add Data dialog box appears.
+- Browse to the SQLite database or GeoPackage when the Add Data dialog box appears.

 - Click the table or feature class that you want to add to the map.